RealNobody/cornucopia/README.md

     literally hours to print out using `pretty_inspect`.
 (I suspect an infinite loop.)
 This value prevents that by interrupting a printout which takes too long.

+* **auto_open_report_after_generation**

+    This allows you to tell the system to open a report with errors in it after the report is closed/finished.
+If you do not specify a type of report the value you specify will be the default value used for any report that is generated.

+* And more...

+    There are more configurations.
+They are commented in the configuraiton.rb file.
+If I didn't include them here, then I probably thought that they were well commented in the file, or that they weren't important enough to put here, or that they shouldn't be used normally, or (hopefully not) I just forgot to update the readme.

+    If I forgot one and you think it should be here, let me know.

 #### ConfiguredReport

 The `Cornucopia::Util::ConfiguredReport` class allows you to configure what information is exported to generated